 The threat of large-scale natural disasters continues to increase.
-Moreover, it is estimated that 70-to-75 per cent of total economic disaster losses in high-, middle-, and low-income nations remain uninsured and would need to be absorbed by national economies and tax payers.
+Moreover, it is estimated that 70-to-75 per cent of total economic disaster losses in all nations remain uninsured and would need to be absorbed by national economies and tax payers.
 In 2016, the Global Risks Report of the World Economic Forum identified “failure of climate change mitigation and adaptation” as the highest risk facing society.
 In short, the jeopardy is real.
 But what now?

 Lesson Three: We Must Better Understand the Danger

 Currently, the complexity of the global climate system complicates our knowledge of the danger.
 Nevertheless, during his time in Switzerland, Patrick and his colleagues investigated risk modelling approaches that should make a difference and illuminate more of the nuances around this issue.